CNA-Tech/Apps-on-PKS/prometheus/README.md

 prometheus-prometheus-oper-operator-58b59489fc-96m9m     1/1       Running   0          1d
 prometheus-prometheus-prometheus-oper-prometheus-0       3/3       Running   1          1d
 ```
-**Note**:  Number of node exporters PODS would vary depending on the number of worker nodes in the cluster.
+**Note**:  The number of node exporter PODS will vary depending on the number of worker nodes in the cluster.

 ```
 root@cli-vm:~/app# kubectl get svc -n monitoring